Last updated on March 9th, 2022

 The Bosa to Orosei leg essentially takes you from coast to coast.
 To fully enjoy the journey, stick to the SS129 which is not as off the beaten track as the road from Alghero to Bosa but is nonetheless scenic and slow going, taking you through the sparsely populated agricultural interior of Sardinia.

 Before the final approach to Orosei, the town of Nuoro can make for an interesting stop.
-Originating from a lonely hilltop village, Nuoro surprisingly boasts a number of attractive museums and just a few kilometers north of town, Mount Ortobene is adorned by a giant bronze statue.
+Originating from a lonely hilltop village, Nuoro surprisingly boasts several attractive museums, and just a few kilometers north of town, Mount Ortobene is adorned by a giant bronze statue.

 The real treat, however, for fatigued drivers is the sight of the Supramonte Mountain Range, a majestic set of giant limestone mountains that signal the final approach to the Gulf of Orosei.
 We’ll spend a full day exploring the more majestic Gennargentu Mountains but for now, it’s another 30 minutes to the village of Orosei.